What's the Difference Between a Flexible Spending Account (FSA) and a Health Reimbursement Arrangement (HRA)?

-- Employers can make unlimited contributions.
-While some health care spending accounts have strict contribution limits, HRAs do not.
+- Employers can make unlimited contributions to: Individual Coverage HRAs, Integrated or Standard HRAs, and Retiree Only.
+While some health care spending accounts have strict contribution limits, these types of HRAs do not.
 Though only employers can contribute to HRAs, knowing they have no preset limits is nice.
-Of note, a new type of HRA, the Qualified Small Employer HRA (QSEHRA) does have contribution limits, up to $5,050 for individuals and $10,250 for families.
-Be sure to know exactly what type of HRA your employer offers.
+If your employer offers a Qualified Small Employer HRA (QSEHRA) or an Excepted Benefit HRA (EBHRA), these do have IRS-imposed annual contribution limits.

 - Fewer restrictions for eligibility.
 Many healthcare saving options such as Healthcare Flexible Spending Accounts (HFSA) and Healthcare Savings Accounts (HSA) have several eligibility requirements.
 HRAs do not have as many restrictions and should be considered if you find yourself ineligible for the other options.

 - HRAs work with many types of insurance plans.
 Another reason HRAs make sense for many is that they can be used with more types of insurance plans.
 The Affordable Care Act (ACA) allows HRAs to be offered as long as they are integrated with a group health plan, which opens up more ways for employers to offer this benefit.

 FSAs and HRAs both offer many benefits and can help you set aside money to use for the inevitable health care costs we all face.
 Take some time to compare and contrast your specific plans to decide what type of healthcare savings account makes the most sense for you.

 If you are an employer who is interested in offering your employees a range of benefit options, including HSAs, FSAs, HRAs, and other wellness benefits accounts, reach out to us today.